Varneon/UdonExplorer/README.md

 </div>

-### Unity Editor extension for easily exploring all UdonBehaviours in your Unity scene

----

-Udon Explorer allows you to see all of the UdonBehaviours in your scene at a glance and detailed information about them like their sync mode, execution order, program source, program source file size, etc. and the listing can be sorted based on any one of these columns.
+Udon Explorer is a Unity Editor extension for easily exploring all UdonBehaviours in your VRChat world scene, allowing you to see detailed information about them like their sync mode, execution order, program source, program source file size, etc. and the listing can be sorted based on any one of these columns.

-By right clicking an UdonBehaviour you can access the following options:
+By right clicking an UdonBehaviour you can access the following actions:
 * Open Udon Graph *(Udon Graph Programs Only)*
 * Open/Select U# Source C# Script *(UdonSharp Only)*
 * Select Program Source